View your climate zone details

 Warm summer.
 Cold winter with frosts.
 Taupo, parts of Waikato in shadow of the mountains, Wairarapa.
 Areas near Mount Taranaki.
 Inland areas of Otago, Canterbury and all Southern Lakes area

 Warm summer, cool wet winter.
 Occasional frosts.
 North Island - Hamilton, Taranaki ( except mountain areas) and western coastal areas as far as Wellington.
 Rotorua and all east coast areas from Bay of plenty south.
 South Island - Nelson and West coast areas south to Greymouth .
-Picton and east coast south through Christchurch, Dunedin to Invercargill.
+Picton and including Marlborough along the east coast, south through Christchurch, Dunedin to Invercargill.

 South Africa